CAA-France/constitution/CONSTITUTION.md

 The Constitution of Computer Applications in Archaeology -- French Chapter

 1. The full title of the organisation is "Computer Applications and Quantitative Methods in Archaeology -- France".
 This may be abbreviated to "CAA - FR".
-CAA France is constituted as a chapter of the International Computer Applications in Archaeology organisation, abbreviated "CAA" (https://caa-international.org/).
+CAA - FR is constituted as a chapter of the International Computer Applications in Archaeology organisation, abbreviated "CAA" (https://caa-international.org/).

 1. The aims of CAA - FR are:
     * To bring together archaeologists, archaeometrists, mathematicians, computer scientists, geographers, historians, architects and members of other disciplines based in France to complement and extend the interests of CAA International.